HuyaneMatsu/vampytest/README.md

 ### Returning and raising tests

-With vampytest it is also possible to not only assert inside of tests, but assert the output of them.
+With vampytest, it is possible to assert the output of tests.
 This assertion can be done using the `returning` and `raising` decorators.

 ```py3